scuzzydude/asimov/asimov.md

 # Alignment of Values

 If this idea is successful as a venture, it will be because it aligns the most fundamental goals of almost all of humanity.
 We want our children to have better lives than we do.
 In today's value society, that means in most terms that they have more property than you do.
 This in engineering terms leads to a resource constraint, because at the heart of most conflict is limited resources.
-However, if you change the way we value wealth to responsibility, societial and family goals can be more aligned.
+However, if you change the way we value wealth to responsibility, societal and family goals can be more aligned.

 The beauty of this value system is that is immediate generational wealth, even for the poorest family in the most remote part of the world.
 That's the leverage of a connected world.
 Because all it takes is a spark of inspiration from a parent, or anyone involved in a child's life, to find some inspiration in their life.
 That leads to genius or material improvement generationally.
 To keep genius alive and keep our children searching for new human knowledge that can inspire us or solve our problems.
 That's the only way humanity can continue to both grown and prosper without conflict.
 And weather it's Elon Musk's Starlink some other billionaires master plan to put a working device in the hands of every human on the planet, the reality is that the technology is the only tool any child needs to fuel his genius and bring it to the world.
 Society should leverage that in the best way possible.
 Instead of turning every kid with a cell phone into a consumer, which is unsustainable, we turn them into producers and appreciators of genius, which is sustainable.